Private lander makes first US moon landing in more than 50 years

 Despite the spotty communication, Intuitive Machines, the company that built and managed the craft, confirmed that it had landed upright.
 But it did not provide additional details, including whether the lander had reached its intended destination near the moon’s south pole.
 The company ended its live webcast soon after identifying a lone, weak signal from the lander.

-“We can confirm, without a doubt, our equipment is on the surface of the moon,” mission director Tim Crain reported as tension built in the company’s Houston control center.
+“What we can confirm, without a doubt, is our equipment is on the surface of the moon,” mission director Tim Crain reported as tension built in the company’s Houston control center.

 Added Intuitive Machines CEO Steve Altemus: “I know this was a nail-biter, but we are on the surface and we are transmitting.
 Welcome to the moon.”